Signal Weight key Default Source

 Performance

 When graph_weight=0.0 (default), no graph queries are executed and there is zero performance impact.
-When active, the implementation issues a small number of batched SQL queries (one per ~450 candidates) and caps each candidate to max_neighbors_per_candidate neighbours, so per-candidate work is O(max_neighbors_per_candidate).
+When active, the implementation issues a small number of batched SQL queries (one per ~450 candidates) and caps each candidate to max_neighbors_per_candidate neighbours.

 Observability